 Chelsea Rose is a historical archaeologist who focuses on the settlement and development of the American West.
 She graduated with honors from the University of Oregon, and received her graduate degree in Cultural Resources Management from Sonoma State University.
 Rose’s recent work has included research in the Jacksonville Chinese Quarter, the homestead of frontier photographer Peter Britt, the native Hawaiian mining camp of Kanaka Flat, and the Historic Applegate Trail.
 Rose has been working with state and federal agencies to create a research partnership that focuses on Oregon’s Chinese migrant history, and regularly works with the media, students, and community volunteers in an effort to promote archaeological awareness and encourage historical stewardship.
 Rose serves on the board of the Oregon Historical Quarterly and is a member of the governor appointed Oregon Heritage Commission.
 Rose was recently featured in a book teaching young women about careers in science, called “Archaeology: Cool Women Who Dig by Nomad Press.”

-Research Sociologist, Director of Southern Oregon University Reserach Center
+Research Sociologist, Director of Southern Oregon University Research Center

 Eva’s research and teaching interests revolve around topics such as gender, feminism, work and occupations, organizations, regional studies, applied research, qualitative methods, as well as survey methodology.
 She received her PhD and MA from the University of California (Davis) after receiving her BA from Berkeley.

-Adjunct Instructor – Sociology, Interim Co-Chair – Gender, Sexuality and Women’s Studies
+Instructor – Sociology, Assistant Professor – Gender Sexuality and Women’s Studies

 Carey received her PhD and MA from the University at Albany (SUNY) and has a BA from Luther College.
 Her research revolves around sociological embodiment, sexuality, gender, race, transgender studies, queer theory, and feminism.